yellows8/3ds_homemenu_extdatatool/README.md

 If you want to disable using the theme-cache, you can either enter home-menu theme-settings then select none, restore a backup of SaveData.dat with this tool, restore the entire home-menu and/or theme  extdata with the above backup, or delete the homemenu and/or theme extdata.

 Once the main-menu loads(after opening the extdata archives), use the D-Pad/Circle-Pad to select a menu entry.
-Press A to enter a menu, once finished it will delay 5 seconds before automatically returning from the menu.
+Press A to enter a menu.
 When at the main-menu, press B to return to the hbmenu.

 Main menu:
 * "Copy extdata SaveData.dat to sd" This can be used to backup your SaveData.dat to SD(this contains the current theme settings and other things).